 - Polycystic kidney disease — this causes growths on the kidneys and other organs and, if spread to the reproductive tract, can cause infertility

 - Kartagener syndrome — though rare, this disease can cause problems with your airways and negatively impact sperm motility

-- Hormone imbalances — Levels of testosterone, androgens, luteinizing hormone, and follicle-stimulating hormone all need to be at the right level.
+- Hormone imbalances — Just like women, men have many different hormones that affect their fertility.
+Levels of testosterone, androgens, luteinizing hormone, and follicle-stimulating hormone all need to be at the right level.
 Too low or too high levels can cause male infertility.
 Though there are many underlying causes that can cause men to have hormonal imbalances, there are usually effective methods for treating them.

 - Sexual dysfunction — If you have a hard time getting or maintaining an erection, it can be challenging to get your partner pregnant.
 Treatments are available for this, so be sure to talk to your healthcare provider.

 - Celiac disease — An allergy to gluten, known as celiacs disease, can cause fertility issues in men and women.
 Though more research needs to be done, it is thought that men with celiac disease have abnormal hormone levels and sperm.
 Adopting a gluten-free diet may help.

 - Medications — Though some medications may be necessary for your health and well-being, it’s important to discuss their impact on your fertility with your doctor.
 Chemotherapy medications, testosterone replacement therapy, and antifungal and ulcer medications can impair sperm production.

 - Defect sperm transport tubules — The seminiferous tubules, epididymis, vas deferens, ejaculatory ducts, and urethra all play a large role in transporting sperm through and out of the male reproductive tract.
 If an injury, scarring from a surgery, or abnormal developments affect any of these tubules, sperm may have difficulty (or may not be able to) carry sperm.